BlueDotBrigade/daten-lokator/README.md

    - Example: `Lokator.Get().Setup()`
    - If you are using _MsTest_ then consider doing this where the `AssemblyInitialize` attribute is used.
 4. Create an automated test.
-   - By default the _Daten Lokator_ library assumes that test method name follows the [Assert Act Arrange][AAA] naming convention.
+   - By default it is assumed that test method name follows the [Assert Act Arrange][AAA] naming convention.
-5. Create a`.Daten` folder within your project directory.
+5. Create a`.Daten` folder within the project (`.csproj`) directory.
-   - `BlueDotBrigade.DatenLokator.DemoTests/.Daten`
+   - Example: `BlueDotBrigade.DatenLokator.DemoTests/.Daten`

 Managing source files: